nissy-dev/resume/README.md

 - Modernized the application header from Google Closure Library to React
   - Enhanced accessibility with keyboard navigation and screen reader support
   - Delivered ahead of schedule by adopting a horizontal micro-frontend deployment approach.
-- Designed a test strategy aligned with the Testing Trophy and QA member collaboration
+- Designed a test strategy aligned with the testing trophy and QA member collaboration
   - Prioritized cost-effective tests, including integration tests and visual regression tests
   - Onboarded QA members to contribute to test implementation, reducing testing costs for engineers.
 - Improved web frontend performance by optimizing the internal UI library